-A Top Ford Executive Leaves After 'Inappropriate Behavior'
+Ford Names Successor After Ousting Executive For 'Inappropriate Behavior'

 "Ford is deeply committed to proving and nurturing a safe and respectful culture and we expected our leaders to fully uphold these values," Hackett said.

-In that corporate statement, Nair expressed regret saying, "There have been instances where I have not exhibited leadership behaviors consistent with the principles that the company and I have always espoused."
+In that corporate statement, Nair expressed regret, saying, "There have been instances where I have not exhibited leadership behaviors consistent with the principles that the company and I have always espoused."

 When the AP contacted Nair by phone, he said he had nothing to add to that statement.